adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 ### Proof-of-Concept Implementation

 We built a graph streaming platform on top of Faust and Apache Kafka.
 Faust is a Python stream processing library for use with Kafka.
 The platform consists of one Faust instance serving as both the processor performing the algorithms and a web server, and a second Faust instance serving as the source of the graph stream.
 The web server serves a front end to clients shown in [Figure].
 From here users are able to create processing jobs by selecting the algorithm, graph, and a $k$ value from the top left box.
-On submission of a job, the middle column shows the stream of edges down the middle column and, on completion, the right column displays results of the job.
+On submission of a job, the middle column shows the stream  log of edges down the middle column and, on completion, the right column displays a log of results of each job.
+In early iterations of the system, logging every edge from the incoming stream would freeze the entire site until the stream was finished.
+Due to this, the stream log has been throttled in the number of updates it is allowed to display per second and so should not be used as a true log as some edges from the stream will be skipped.
+It has been left there as a visual cue that an algorithm is running, plus it's interesting to see the data being processed.

 ![stream](..\images\stream_new.png)

+The front end is built with HTML/CSS/JS and uses Server-Sent Events (SSE) for the transmission of the stream and result logs.
+Originally, we had considered using WebSockets as the communication is bi-directional between the client and server but this introduced complexity in sorting through the different message types (job submission/stream log/results log).
+It was deemed SSE was the better option for the two logs and then HTTP POST request could be used for the job submission.

 As this is just a proof-of-concept, the second Faust instance was built purely for development purposes.
 Once a graph is requested, it streams the edge list from a file and then relays that into a Kafka topic.
 In the development environment, it is run locally but, because it's built with Kafka, can be setup over a network for a more typical production environment.